 The long and short of this is; if the customer in question very rarely pays you late, they're not a bad payer.
 No good can come of harassing them for a late payment here or there.
 Anything could have happened on their end, potentially out of their control, and they're not so poorly self-aware that they don't know they messed up.
 Sending them payment confirmation emails with thanks in this situation goes a long way in showing them good faith - you're showing them that you recognise they're a good and valued customer, and this can only come back to reward you, whether it's prompt payment in future or continued business loyalty.

-If the customer in question is regularly paying you late (i.e. they are a PITA), they'll be thrown off guard by your thanks.
+If the customer in question regularly pays you late, they'll be thrown off guard if you send payment confirmation emails with thanks.
 With their walls down and their guilt at an all-time high, you can positively influence them to pay more promptly in the future.

 “... really excited to continue doing business with you, but I noticed we weren't quite able to get there with this invoice being paid on time.
 Is there anything we can do in future that will help?”

 The positive framing of excitement to continue doing business, coupled with the light touch response on the issue (notice we're not accusing them), goes a long way in getting the message across without them throwing their defences back up.

 If they do have further unpaid overdue invoices with you, you can instead opt to request that they be paid soon with something like: